-May 18th - May 27th, 2026
+May 18th to May 27th, 2026

 The Best of English Gardens and The Chelsea Flower Show

 Wander through intimate private gardens lovingly tended by their owners, explore sprawling National Trust estates that feel like living history, and visit iconic landmarks like Great Dixter and Sissinghurst—gardens that shaped the very language of horticultural style.
-Along the way, meet head gardeners, uncover stories of visionary designers, and enjoy privileged access to remarkable sites.
+Along the way, meet head gardeners, discover stories of visionary designers, and enjoy privileged access to remarkable sites.

 Maximum Capacity: 20 People per Trip